-What is FERPA?Federal Educational Rights and Privacy Act
+What is FERPA?Family Educational Rights and Privacy Act

 A federal law, enacted in 1974, protects the privacy of student records, or those records directly related to the student, maintained by the institution.
 An educational record is any electronic or print document related to enrollment, grades, transcripts, schedules, notes, personal information, student bills or financial aid records.
 FERPA applies to students, parents or guardians family members, school officials, other external institutions and government agencies.

 Under FERPA, at the post-secondary level, release of educational records or information is under the control of the student.
 Parents or guardians do not have the right to inspect or access a student's educational or informational record.

 Directory InformationDirectory information is data that an institution may disclose if it has given public notice to students or, if applicable, parents or guardians.
 CCBC directory information includes: